Yuzhii0718/Github.io-image-hosting/README.md

 # Github.io-Figure-bed
-This repository is the github.io figure bed.
+This repository is the github.io image hosting.